nicolasvancan/monvandb/diary/en/2_table_structures/3_columns_and_serialization.md

 **How it looks like now with **any** type? **

 The projected schema has changed.
 I don't need to track the type of the value for the generic type in Golang.
 The *gob* library addresses this problem really well and can convert even **nil** values when needed.
 It became much more simple.
-I created another package, **table** that holds all files related to tables and its definitions, alongside with some utilities, that will be moved to another place in the future, in which I added the file **serialization.go**, having two functions: Serialize and Deserialize, working for all types of structs, as show below:
+I created another package, **table** that holds all files related to tables and its definitions, alongside some utilities, that will be moved to another place in the future, in which I added the file **serialization.go**, having two functions: Serialize and Deserialize, working for all types of structs, as show below:

 ```go
 func Deserialize(value []byte, dst interface{}) error {